Menu Search

 Donuts was released in 2006, just two years after Madvillainy, and was the final album released by J Dilla before his untimely death.
 Like Madvillainy, it’s an album that defies categorization, blending together a wide variety of samples and sounds to create a sound that is at once cohesive and constantly surprising.

 At its core, Donuts is a celebration of the art of sampling, with J Dilla taking a wide variety of sources and recontextualizing them into something entirely new.
 While Donuts is an instrumental album, it’s still a work of Hip Hop, with J Dilla using his samples to create a narrative that is both abstract and deeply personal.
 The album is a reflection of J Dilla’s state of mind at the time of its creation, with each track representing a different emotion or feeling.
 This is similar to the way that MF DOOM approaches his rhymes on Madvillainy, with his cryptic lyrics often hinting at a deeper emotional truth.
-Both albums are a testament to the power of Hip Hop as a form of self-expression, with the artists using their craft to explore their own inner worlds.
+Both albums are pure forms of self-expression, with the artists using their craft to explore their own inner worlds.

 While Madvillainy leans heavily on the jazz and soul samples that Madlib is known for, Donuts is more eclectic, pulling from sources as diverse as rock, funk, and electronic music.
-But despite their different approaches, both albums manage to create a sound that is simultaneously familiar and completely unique.
+But despite their different approaches, both albums manage to create a sound that is familiar and completely unique at the same time.

 Written by